purplebugs/eik-search/README.md

 1. Run docker-compose to quickly spin up Elasticsearch and Kibana
 2. Verify Elasticsearch and Kibana are running locally
 3. TODO: Optional: Become familiar with useful Docker commands
+4. Become familiar with Kibana DevTools
-4. Index precondition: Add an ingest pipeline to the index that creates a scope field based on name
+5. Index precondition: Add an ingest pipeline to the index that creates a scope field based on name
-5. Index creation: Add an index of hardcoded data into Elasticsearch for use while developing search
+6. Index creation: Add an index of hardcoded data into Elasticsearch for use while developing search
-6. Try out search queries in Kibana Dev Tools while developing search
+7. Try out search queries in Kibana Dev Tools while developing search
-7. Search app precondition: Install and run node.js app
+8. Search app precondition: Install and run node.js app
-8. TODO: Create node.js app with search
+9. TODO: Create node.js app with search
-9. Search app tests: run the tests
+10. Search app tests: run the tests

 ### Run docker-compose to quickly spin up Elasticsearch and Kibana